brony28/biometricAttendanceSystem/README.md

 Arduino to LCD and matrix keypad done

-Arduino to fingerprint, LCD and matrix keypad PENDING......
+Arduino to fingerprint, LCD and matrix keypad PENDING......|| partially done

 Our next big task is to connect ESP 8266 module...which is damn hard.!!!!!!!!